Abu Simbel: Bankes documents the interior of the Great Temple

-In 1819 Bankes accompanied by Henry Salt, Henry William Beechey and Giovanni Finati, returned in a flotilla of four boats to Abu Simbel, to undertake a thorough investigation with the aim of fully documenting the temples, determining the nature of the statues on the facade of the Great Temple, and to locate inscriptions which might date the temples.
-Among the rest of the party that accompanied them were the Italian physician and artist Alessandro Ricci; the young French draughtsman Louis Maurice Adolphe Linant de Bellefonds, Jean-Nicolas Huyot and the naturalist Baron Albert von Sack.
+In 1819 Bankes, accompanied by Henry Salt, Henry William Beechey, and Giovanni Finati, returned in a flotilla of four boats to Abu Simbel, to undertake a thorough investigation with the aim of fully documenting the temples, determining the nature of the statues on the facade of the Great Temple, and to locate inscriptions which might date the temples.
+Among the party that accompanied them were the Italian physician and artist Alessandro Ricci; the young French draughtsman Louis Maurice Adolphe Linant de Bellefonds, Jean-Nicolas Huyot, and the naturalist Baron Albert von Sack.

 They stopped from 23 January to 18 February 1819 at Abu Simbel on a journey south that was to take them as far as the Second Cataract.
 John Hyde (c.
 1780–1825) joined the group on 14 February.
-Of that time three weeks were consumed in excavating the whole of the southernmost colossus of Ramesses II down to its feet.
-After finding graffiti on its feet Bankes uncovered the legs of the second colossus and he was rewarded by finding further graffiti.
-Bankes had hoped to permanently remove the sand and dump it in the Nile but this proved to be impossible with the resources they had and so they simply moved the sand back and held it in place by damping it with large amounts of water.
+Of that time, three weeks were consumed in excavating the whole of the southernmost colossus of Ramesses II down to its feet.
+After finding graffiti on its feet Bankes uncovered the legs of the second colossus and was rewarded by finding further graffiti.
+Bankes had hoped to permanently remove the sand and dump it in the Nile but this proved to be impossible with the resources they had, so they simply moved the sand back and held it in place by damping it with large amounts of water.
 They then covered what they had previously excavated as they moved from one statue to another documenting what they had found.
 They left the Great Temple partly more exposed than they had found it.
-Later after travelling independently Hyde revisited Abu Simbel from 26 March 1819 until 2 April 1819.
+Later, after travelling independently, Hyde revisited Abu Simbel from 26 March 1819 until 2 April 1819.

-By 27 January they had removed enough sand to be able to enter the Great Temple To endure the heat the men stripped almost naked and by creating sufficient illumination by using from 20 to 50 small wax candles were soon at work drawing what they found.
+By 27 January they had removed enough sand to be able to enter the Great Temple.
+To endure the heat the men stripped almost naked.
+Using 20 to 50 small wax candles for illumination, they were soon at work drawing what they found.

-Days after Banke’s departure the French architect and archaeologist Franz Christian Gau after having travelled as far as the Second Cataract arrived at Abu Simbel on his return downriver.
+Days after Bankes's departure, the French architect and archaeologist Franz Christian Gau arrived at Abu Simbel on his return downriver after traveling as far as the Second Cataract.
 He found the entrance to the interior of the Great Temple partially blocked and had to crawl through on his stomach, worried all the time that the sand may fall down again and block it.
-He found the conditions so exhausting and could only manage a few hours inside each day with insufficient light available to create drawings.
-Upon his return to Europe he published his research in 1822 under the title, Les antiquités de la Nubie. ou monumens inédits des bords du Nil situés entre la première et deuxième cataracte, dessinés et mésurés, en 1819.
+He found the conditions exhausting and could only manage a few hours inside each day, with insufficient light available to create drawings.
+Upon his return to Europe he published his research in 1822 under the title, Antiquités de la Nubie, ou Monumens inédits des bords du Nil, situés entre la première et la seconde cataracte, dessinés et mesurés, en 1819.